 Gold Coast Safety Camera Network

-City of Gold Coast’s Safety Camera Network was established in 1998 and aims to support a safer environment for those who visit, live and work in the city.
+The City of Gold Coast’s safety camera network was established in 1998 and aims to support a safer environment for those who visit, live and work in the city.

-The Safety Camera Network has grown significantly and now includes 215 cameras operating in Surfers Paradise, Broadbeach, Southport, and Coolangatta.
-The cameras are monitored 24 hours a day, seven days a week by licensed operators within a central control room.
+The safety camera network has grown significantly and now includes 252 cameras operating throughout the city.
+Cameras are monitored 24 hours a day, seven days a week by licensed operators within a central control room.
 Areas monitored by the Safety Camera Network are clearly signed.

 The Safety Camera Network Program

 The Safety Camera Network is a valuable resource used by police and other agencies to enhance public safety outcomes.
 Licensed Safety Camera Network operators proactively monitor images, detect incidents and notify police to ensure a timely police response.

 The objectives of the Safety Camera Network are to:

 - enhance the community's perception of safety

 - support a timely and consistent police response to incidents